dtzxporter/ModmeWiki/wiki/apps/Legion.md

 - 2.35 - Fixed issue with vertex weights on some models after (2.34).
 Generate database linking animations with no animrig to their original models (bird, etc).
 These export _with_ the model now.
 Materials can be previewed by viewing the albedo map.
 - 2.36 - Fixed weighting issues (again).
 Should now export all models weighted properly.
 - 2.37 - Bug fix for crashing during some export all operations.
+- 2.38 - Fixed issue with mprt's rotations, added scales to mprt (v2).